rails/rails/guides/source/action_view_overview.md

 Templates
 ---------

-Action View templates can be written in several ways.
-If the template file has a `.erb` extension then it uses a mixture of ERB (Embedded Ruby) and HTML.
-If the template file has a `.builder` extension then the `Builder::XmlMarkup` library is used.
+Action View templates can be written in different formats.
+If the template file has a `.erb` extension, it uses embedded Ruby to build a HTML response.
+If it template has a `.jbuilder` extension, it uses the [Jbuilder](https://github.com/rails/jbuilder) gem to build a JSON response.
+And a file with a `.builder` extension uses the [`Builder::XmlMarkup`](https://github.com/jimweirich/builder) library to generate an XML response.

 Rails supports multiple template systems and uses a file extension to distinguish amongst them.
 For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.